I thought they hired me to write code

 "Yes.
 It's complete chaos."
 I replied.
 Well, I lied.
 It wasn't chaos.
 They weren't happy either.
 The reality was that his old team was indifferent.
 They missed him of course, he was a great guy.
 I missed him, he was a true friend in this chaotic world of technology.
 But the fact that he was the only .Net developer in the entire company went unnoticed.

 My old friend, once a crucial part of the organization, was no longer needed.
 They built a new UI written in PHP and plugged the same database.
 Not only was he replaced, but now his position had been phased out. .Net was no longer a thing in the company.
-The promoted employee was soon let go.
+The promoted employee in Mexico was soon let go.

 I thought I had been hired for my ability to write code as well.
 I posed as the JavaScript guru.
 Everyone consulted with me before deploying any code.
 In 2011, you needed an expert to guarantee your code would run on the plethora of broken browsers.
 We wouldn't dream of the tools available today.
 I was that expert.
 Yet when I left, my team moved on.